 Chemical Class: Hydrocodone

-Hydrocodone and pseudoephedrine combination is used in adults 18 years of age and older to relieve cough and nasal congestion (stuffy nose) caused by the common cold.
+Hydrocodone and pseudoephedrine combination is used in adults to relieve cough and nasal congestion (stuffy nose) caused by the common cold.

 Hydrocodone is a narcotic antitussive (cough suppressant).
 It acts directly on the cough center in the brain to relieve cough.
 Pseudoephedrine is a decongestant, which decreases nasal congestion by narrowing the blood vessels and reducing blood flow to the nasal passage.